 - access to enough water.

-Severity is likely to be increased when camps are disturbed at critical times during a heat stress event, potentially forcing individuals to leave their cooler microhabitats and become fully exposed to the extreme heat.
+Severity is likely to be increased when camps are disturbed at critical times during an extreme heat event, potentially forcing individuals to leave their cooler microhabitats and become fully exposed to the extreme heat.